<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Pricing Models

 SaaS pricing strategies are a critical battleground for customer acquisition and retention.
-By analyzing trends in transparency, discounts, and the rise of value-based models, we get a glimpse into how SaaS businesses are balancing customer needs with their own revenue goals.
+By analyzing trends in transparency, discounts, and the rise of value-based models, we get a glimpse into how SaaS businesses are balancing customer needs with their own revenue goals and KPIs.

 31. A survey from OpenView Venture Capital found that 39% of SaaS organizations utilize a value-based pricing model to take advantage of the solution flexibility SaaS offers.
 Meanwhile, 24% copy their competitors’ prices.17